toms20/MMMP_COG/Web/MMMP_COM/ReadMe.md

 <dl>
 <dt>Methods</dt>
 <dd>
-Create and new instance of the object
+Create and new instance of the object\n

         myCOMObject = new ArduinoCommunicationObject();

 Set the IP Address to point to the Arduino